 The hippocampus is the brain's memory center, and is among the most vulnerable structures in the brain.
 It is damaged by chronic stress and Alzheimer's disease.

 One of the most important parts of the hippocampus is the dentate gyrus.
 It's this small region where adult neurogenesis—the creation of new neurons throughout life—is known to occur.

-Dysfunction of the dentate gyrus typically accompanies "normal" aging, but dark chocolate seems to protect its function.
+Dysfunction of the dentate gyrus typically accompanies "normal" aging, but dark chocolate seems to offer protection to this vulnerable structure.
 In randomized control trial involving healthy, middle-aged adults, cocoa flavanols reversed age-related memory decline in healthy older adults by improving function of the dentate gyrus.
 (R)

 4. Greater mental acuity

 In the aforementioned study where cocoa flavanols improved functioning of the dentate gyrus, the human volunteers also showed significant improvement in tests of memory.
-(R) This has borne out in long-term observational research where cognitively healthy people who ate chocolate at least once a week had stronger cognitive performance on visual-spatial memory, working memory, and abstract reasoning tests than those who consumed little to no chocolate.
+(R) This has been borne out in long-term observational research where cognitively healthy people who ate chocolate at least once a week had stronger cognitive performance on visual-spatial memory, working memory, and abstract reasoning tests than those who consumed little to no chocolate.
 (R)